MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/register-sources-to-dw.md

     4. After the MP Sync job is completed, resume the failed job either from the Service Manager console or with a Windows PowerShell cmdlet.

-3. Fix and reimport the custom management pack:
+3. Fix and reimport the custom management pack by following these steps:

     1. Remove the custom management pack and recover from the failure using step 2, shown previously.